404mat/setup-mac/README.md

 For a quick install of all these settings, you can use [this settings file](raycast/.rayconfig) as your configuration and import it il Raycast via the UI.

 ## Terminal
-You can start by installing all the config files (dotfiles) using the instllation script [the installation script](dotfiles/install_dotfiles.sh).

 Install [iTerm2](https://iterm2.com/) (using brew is recommanded).
 Then type in these settings :
  - Profiles: